 Travelling to Mozambique will be a very special experience, expect endless tropical beaches and a beautiful coastline on the Indian Ocean - you will not be disappointed by this country.
 The civil war that ravaged this country is long over and Mozambique has now opened its doors to tourists and there are lots of adventures, eco and wildlife holidays where you can experience life as a local escaping the tourist crowds.

-Get inspiration for the best things to do if you would like to go travelling, backpacking or take a gap year in Mozambique.
+Find inspiration for the best things to do if you would like to book a holiday, travel, go backpacking or take a gap year in Mozambique.

 Most flights arrive into Maputo the capital which is a good location to travel on to the rest of the country.

 Until recently Mozambique was an no go destination due to civil war and conflict but thankfully this ended in 1992 and now it is a very peaceful country with a stable government.
 Poverty and unemployment are still issues and the country lacks investment and infrastructure but Mozambique is now one of the most up and coming destinations in Africa.
 You can swim in beautiful seas or take a trip down the stunning Indian Ocean coastline or join one of the various experiences we have listed on our website.
 Tofo Bay is a popular destination where you'll find white sandy beaches and a range of excursions and adventure holiday activities like surfing, horse riding, quad biking and kayaking.